kevinvalenciaa/kevinvalenciaa/README.md

 <h1 align="center">Hi 👋 I'm Kevin Valencia</h1>

 # 🎓 About Me:
-I'm a first-year computer science student at Queen's University, with a strong passion for web development and artificial intelligence.
-I'm a highly driven individual dedicated to improving my technical skills in order to develop robust applications and apply my knowledge in real-world settings with industry professionals.
+As a first-year computer science student at Queen's University, I have a strong passion for web development and artificial intelligence.
+I'm committed to enhancing my technical skills to create robust applications and apply my knowledge in practical, real-world projects alongside industry professionals.

 ## 🚀 My Recent Activity
 - 🎮 Working in Python to develop a 2D adventure RPG using Pygame